Get Tech Tips

-Jesse Grandbois is one of the techs who reads the tech tips and he wrote a few tips that he wanted to share on some gas furnace control basics.
-This tip is about the basic terminal designations on typical 24v gas valve.
-Thanks Jesse!
+Jesse Grandbois is one of the techs who reads the tech tips, and he wrote a few tips that he wanted to share on some gas furnace control basics.
+This tip is about the basic terminal designations on a typical 24v gas valve.
+Thanks, Jesse!

-Have you ever noticed the TH/TR terminal on a gas valve?.
+Have you ever noticed the TH/TR terminal on a gas valve?
 When I was in school, I'll admit I didn't know what it was.
-I've worked with people that are experienced and still think you need to use it.
+I've worked with people who are experienced and still think you need to use it.

 Nobody ever explained to me what it was.
-Being a newbie at the time it never clicked when I looked at the wiring diagrams.
-All my teachers would give the same response, “it’s a common.”
+Being a newbie at the time, it never clicked when I looked at the wiring diagrams.
+All my teachers would give the same response:

 That's where the confusion set in.
 It's a common.
-We throw this word around like it's going out of style it seems in the HVAC industry.
-Everything is a “common” and technically a common is just a “common” point of connection but it really doesn't clear up it’s intended purpose, or what part of the circuit it is intended for.
+In the HVAC industry, it seems like we throw this word around like it's going out of style.
+Everything is a “common,” and technically, a common is just a “common” point of connection, but it really doesn't clear up its intended purpose or what part of the circuit it is intended for.

 Following the diagram below while reading the rest of the article should clear things up.